 This came to mind:

 Needless to say, it didn’t take long until I decided I was not going to stay in that company for much longer.
-I then started to hatch my escape plan to leave the 9-5 altogether and start my own business.
+I then started to hatch my escape plan to leave the 9-5 altogether (by saving $20,000 in a year) and start my own business.

 You can say “No!”

 I’d like more people to deviate from the norm and the apparent stability of a 9-5 lifestyle.
 Nowadays all you need is a laptop and a bit of bravery to take the jump and use your time for something else that you feel passionate about.